cassiewatsonn/LogoMaker/README.md

 ## Description

 This Logo Maker is a command-line application built with Node.js that takes user input to generate a logo and save it on an SVG file.
-The user can select colour , shape and provide text for the logo.
+The user can select colours, shape and provide text for the logo.
 Once saved, a logo will be generated into an .svg file.
 As an aspiring web developer, I want to generate a simple logo for my projects so, I do not have to pay a graphic designer.

 ## Table of Contents